nruzic45/BFMC-Simulator/README.md

 # BFMC Simulator control system implementation

 BFMC Sim in ROS, autonompus:go Team.
-Implementation of a smart lane following, sign detection using yolov5 and intelligent decision making.
+Implementation of a smart lane following, important feature detection using yolov5 and intelligent decision making.
+All the implemented nodes were tested and conected to an autonomous car model.

 ## 1. Installing the tools